 This guide compares the best age verification software providers for 2026 — covering features, pricing models, customer reviews, supported countries, integration options, and security certifications.
 Use it to choose the right age verification solution for your business.

-Top 5 Age Verification Providers
+Current Top Age Verification Providers (2026)

 We pulled ratings from G2, Capterra, TrustRadius, and Gartner Peer Insights for the platforms that actually come up in real procurement conversations.
 The average score for each provider is based on user reviews available on those platforms as of March 2026 — a dash means there were no published reviews on that particular site at the time we checked.